In This Article

 - What kind of licensing do you have?

 The roofing contractor should have appropriate licensing with their city and the state of Florida.
 Make sure the license is valid, up to date, with no penalties or violations on it.
 You can verify Florida licenses online.

 - Who will be my point of contact during the project?

 Ask for the name and phone number of the site manager, in case you have questions or concerns during the demolition of the old roof and the installation of the new roof.

 - If it is a multiple-day project, will tarping and covering be performed at the end of each day?

 This is important to protect your roof when it is exposed to the elements.
 If inclement weather rolls in, you want your home to be protected.
 Classic Roofing & Construction typically has crew sizes that can complete a residential roof replacement in a single day.
 However, if a project takes more than that, we will protect every square inch of your home with weatherproof materials.

 - How long have you been in business and are you trained and certified?

 Since 2003, all Classic Roofing & Construction employees have been trained and certified as GAF Master Elite residential roofing contractors, a designation that has to be renewed each year.

-As locally recommended roofers, Classic Roofing & Construction is ready to repair or replace your home’s roof and increase its value in Pinellas County, including Tampa-St. Petersburg-Clearwater communities.
+As locally recommended roofers, Classic Roofing & Construction is ready to repair or replace your home’s roof and increase its value in Pinellas County, including Tampa, St. Petersburg, Clearwater, and Fort Myers communities.
 Contact us today for a free quote on your roofing project.
 We can also answer any questions you may have about our service or materials and the entire line of GAF shingles, including the new Timberline Solar shingles.